tubenhirn/tubenhirn.com/content/projects/load-testing-with-locust/index.md

 The next step was to put the results in a time series.

-We created a Big-Query dataset that represents the load-test result.
+We created a BigQuery dataset that represents the load-test result.
-A Cloud-Function is used to import the results into the dataset so we can use them for our review.
+A CloudFunction is used to import the results into the dataset so we can use them for our review.

 Last was a report made with Data-Studio that is linked to the dataset in Big-Query.
 This report updates every time a new result was pushed to the dataset.